Apply for a Culture and Arts Publishing Business License in Dubai

 Dubai's creative economy is expanding rapidly, making it one of the most strategically positioned hubs in the Middle East for publishers looking to reach regional and global audiences.
 Whether you are an independent literary publisher, a digital content producer, or an international arts media company, the UAE's free zone infrastructure provides a compelling base for commercial growth.

-This guide explains how to obtain a Culture and Arts Publishing Business Licence (Activity Code 5811.98) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why Dubai suits this trade.
+This guide explains how to obtain a Culture and Arts Publishing Business License (Activity Code 5811.98) at Dubai South Business Hub Free Zone, covering costs, steps, compliance requirements, and why Dubai suits this trade.

 Key Facts at a Glance